shonsirsha/chimp_backend/README.md

 ⭐ Please edit **ALL of the environment variables used in this app** by creating a new file in the root db called `.env`.
 Just copy the format from `.sample.env` and change the `xxx` to your own detail.
 Feel free to change the JWT secret to anything, as it will work just fine.

 ⭐ Database file (.sql) `chimp_db.sql` is included in the `root` directory.
 Feel free to restore / import it to your own machine/server.

+⭐ To test our API using [Postman](https://www.postman.com/), a collection file (JSON) for all endpoints is available in the root directory.

 ## Running The App Locally <a id="locally"></a>